Important Coronavirus Information

 - Providing masks to all residents to wear when caregivers are in their room.

-- Screened staff prior to beginning work for symptoms.
+- Screening staff prior to beginning work for symptoms.
 Employees are not allowed in the building if they are ill.
 Any employee who exhibits symptoms is instructed to self-quarantine at home and/or seek medical care.

 - Implementing enhanced infection control measures, including extra efforts to clean and disinfect all high-touch areas throughout the building.